spiceai/docs/spiceaidocs/content/en/concepts/_index.md

 ## Spice Runtime

-The Spice core runtime which runs as the daemon `spiced` and includes the AI and Data engines.
+The Spice core runtime which runs as the daemon `spiced` and includes the ML and Data engines.

 ## [spicerack.org](https://spicerack.org)